Electoral district of Croydon (South Australia)

 Croydon is a single-member electoral district for the South Australian House of Assembly.
-Named after the suburb of Croydon, it is a 18.78 sqkm suburban electorate in Adelaide's inner north-west.
+Named after the suburb of Croydon, it is a suburban electorate in Adelaide's inner north-west incorporating some light industry stretching north-west from the Adelaide Park Lands adjacent to North Adelaide as far as Grand Junction Road to the north.
 In addition to Croydon, it includes Angle Park, Athol Park, Bowden, Brompton, Croydon Park, Devon Park, Dudley Park, Ferryden Park, Kilkenny, Mansfield Park, Regency Park, Renown Park, Ridleyton, West Croydon, Woodville Gardens; and parts of Allenby Gardens, Welland, and West Hindmarsh.

+History

 Croydon was created in the 1998 electoral distribution as a safe Labor seat, replacing the abolished Spence.
-It was first contested at the 2002 state election, where it was won by future Attorney-General and Speaker Michael Atkinson, the previous member for Spence since 1989.
+It was first contested at the 2002 state election, when it was won by future Attorney-General and Speaker Michael Atkinson, who had been the member for Spence since 1989.

 The seat is split between the marginal federal seats of Adelaide and Hindmarsh and the safe federal Labor seat of Port Adelaide.
-Following the 2014 election Croydon became Labor's safest seat on an 18.9 percent margin.
+Following the 2014 election Croydon became Labor's safest seat, on an 18.9 percent margin.
 Counting its time as Spence, it has been in Labor hands since its creation in 1970.

-The 2016 redistribution by the electoral districts boundaries commission saw the northern boundary of Croydon district extended northwards from the vicinity of Regency Road to Grand Junction Road.
+The 2016 redistribution saw the northern boundary of Croydon district extended northwards from the vicinity of Regency Road to Grand Junction Road.
 The southwestern boundary also changed, with Beverley, Woodville Park, Hindmarsh and Flinders Park being absorbed by the neighbouring districts of Cheltenham and West Torrens.

-In February 2017, Atkinson announced his intention to resign from parliament and not recontest the seat as of the 2018 election.
+In February 2017, Atkinson announced his intention not to re-contest the seat at the 2018 election.
 Upper house MP Peter Malinauskas succeeded him at the 2018 election.

 The 2020 redistribution added Kilburn and the north-west quarter of Prospect from neighboring Enfield.
 The parts of Allenby Gardens, Welland and West Hindmarsh were removed from and added to the electorate of West Torrens.